 I graduated in Geography combined with Biology from the University of Sussex, and later studied Landscape Design at the University of Sheffield.

-I am single, heterosexual and a Christian.
-My interests include reading and walking.
+I am single, heterosexual and I have never been married.
+I am a Christian and my interests include reading and walking.

-I have had lots of evidence that I have an identical twin or double, who looks virtually exactly the same as me, and impersonates me.
+I have had lots of evidence that I have an identical twin or double, who looks virtually exactly the same as me, and impersonates me, and people think she is me.
+This is not mental illness, nor a joke, nor pretend and I don't say or write the opposite sometimes: I just keep saying and writing the same thing: if someone is saying or writing the opposite; that is my twin or my other enemies.

 Saatchi ArtOnline: Julia Wilkinson